-1Reduced Level of service of 22 weekday/18 weekend trains effective June 7, 2021.

-Train Service forecast assumes restoration to pre-pandemic levels of 30 weekday/22 weekend in the first quarter of FY 2023-24.

-2Forecasts for Amtrak Operations is based on the Cost Optimization Strategic Initiative (COSI) model outputs developed by California Department of Transportation (Caltrans) Division of Rail and Mass Transit (DRMT) along with the California Intercity Passenger Rail Joint Powers Authorities, including CCJPA.

-3In FY 2022-23, six percent above the COSI subsidy forecast is provided by CaSTA to cover unexpected operations costs.
-Contingencies for FY 2023-34 and FY 2024-25 are unknown.

-4Direct Operations captures operating expenses that were formerly included in the Amtrak Operating budge and other direct operating expenses, such as bus partnerships, station contracts, transit transfers, rail safety, and system monitoring.

-5CA Intercity Passenger Rail (IPR) Support Supplemental Allocation is funding to support CCJPA-led projects that benefit the three California IPRs including the Capitol Corridor, the San Joaquins, and the Pacific Surfliner.
+Table 9-1 Funding Request Footnotes

+- Train Service forecast for FY 2023 assumes restoration to pre-pandemic levels of 30 weekday/22 weekend in the first quarter of FY 2023-24.
+Operating current reduced level of service of 22 weekday/18 weekend trains as of October 1, 2023. - 2.
+Forecasts for Amtrak Operations in FY 2023 is based on the Cost Optimization Strategic Initiative (COSI) model outputs developed by California Department of Transportation (Caltrans) Division of Rail and Mass Transit (DRMT) along with the California Intercity Passenger Rail Joint Powers Authorities, including - 3.
+Amtrak Operating Expenses for FY 2025 & FY 2026 were developed using the recently revised Passenger Rail Investment and Improvement Act (PRIIA) Section 209 Costing Methodology and COSI 2.0 which was modified to account for revisions in the Section 209 Costing Methodology.
+FY 2025 & FY 2026 Amtrak estimates do not include train equipment maintenance which will be provided by a new maintainer. - 4.
+Funding for the maintenance of the equipment to operate the Capitol Corridor service is transitioning from Amtrak to another maintainer.
+The new equipment maintenance contract has been procured by San Joaquin Joint Powers Authority (SJJPA) who will pay for the costs on behalf of the Northern California Fleet, for which funding will be requested by SJJPA on behalf of CCJPA in its Annual Business Plan process. - 5.
+Direct Operations captures operating expenses that were formerly included in the Amtrak Operating contract, as well as other direct operating expenses, such as bus partnerships, station contracts, transit transfers, rail safety, and system monitoring. - 6.
+Total CCJPA Funding needed for Operations and Administration does not include the Train Equipment Maintenance budget which is being requested on behalf of CCJPA by SJJPA. - 7.
+CA Intercity Passenger Rail (IPR) Support Supplemental Allocation is funding to support CCJPA-led projects that benefit the three California IPRs including the Capitol Corridor, the San Joaquins, and the Pacific Surfliner. - 8.
+Total CCJPA Funding Requirement does not include the Train Equipment Maintenance budget which is being requested on behalf of CCJPA by SJJPA.